tmarkovski/json-bbs-signatures/spec/spec.md

 # BBS+ Signatures for JSON

-Signature scheme that allows BBS+ Signatures to be used with JSON objects as defined in JSON Schema.
+Signature scheme proposal for using BBS+ signatures with JSON documents.

 **Specification Status:** Proof of Concept